If something goes wrong with one of your Xen virtual machines, you might want to boot it from the installation

 Paravirtual versus full virtual machines

 The starting point to have your VM boot from the optical drive, is the virtual machine startup script.
 On a SUSE based Xen host, these are the scripts that you find in the /etc/xen/vm directory.
 In this article, we're talking about the "normal" scripts, not the XML scripts that you also find in this directory.
 Using these scripts, Xen tries to start a virtual machine.
 That means that it will initialize the virtual hardware and try to boot the operating system that is installed on the virtual hard disk.
-This applies to both paravirtual
+This applies to both paravirtual and full virtual machines.

 There is a difference though in the way a full virtual machine boots, as compared to the way a paravirtual machine boots.
 The fact is that full virtual machines are easier to boot from CD-ROM or DVD.
 But if you just want to boot the virtual machine from an optical disk, it doesn't really matter if you start it as a full virtual machine or a paravirtual machine.
 The only thing that matters, is that you are able to access the virtual machine disk by booting the machine from the optical drive.
 To do this, it's enough to create a template virtual machine file and use that for all the virtual machines that you want to boot from the optical disk.
 The only thing you'll need to do with this template file, is to replace the VM specific items in it.
 The listing below shows what this template file could look like: